 The name of Charles "Chuck" Yeager is synonymous with the Bell X-1 – the first of the X planes – and the smashing of the sound barrier.
 But he wasn't the first to take the controls of the flying bullet.
-That honour went to Bell Aircraft's chief test pilot Jack Woolams.
+That honor went to Bell Aircraft's chief test pilot Jack Woolams.
 Although only in his late twenties, Woolams had already, in September 1942, become the first person to fly a fighter non-stop from coast to coast across the United States and, the following summer, had cracked the world altitude record for an aircraft, reaching 47,600 ft.

 Woolams was a consummate prankster.
 During the War, he was at the Materiel Command Flight Test Base (later part of Edwards Air Force Base), California, putting the new Bell XP-59A through its paces.
 This was America's first military jet and a hush-hush project, so that when it was towed from its hangar to the run-up area, a fake propeller was attached to the nose to disguise its true nature.
 Still, Woolams couldn't resist the opportunity for a practical joke, even if it meant breaching security.
 During a daylight XP-59A mission in the fall of 1943, he noticed a P-38 Lightning from a nearby training unit flying in the same area.
 Taking off his flight helmet, he slipped on a furry mask and short-brimmed hat, and eased the jet alongside the P-38.
 The Lightning's pilot must have got the shock of his life when he saw the sleek, propeller-less plane, barely 20 ft away, being flown by what appeared to be a gorilla in a derby hat – waving a cigar.